 Not only was it a vibrant group of target users to efficiently seed supply from, but it also had existing dense networks to increase the number of people on the platform in one area locally and quickly.
 Ergo, Tinder used the same channel - they used the Greek system to both fuel supply and drive network density.

-Once Tinder had gained a sufficient user base thanks to word of mouth, adoption began to snowball from those centers thanks to the "network effect" - the more users Tinder got, the more valuable it became, and so even more people joined.
+Once Tinder had gained a sufficient user base thanks to "college by college" growth technique (replicated from Facebook) and classic "word of mouth", adoption began to snowball from those centers thanks to the "network effect" - the more users Tinder got, the more valuable it became, and so even more people joined.

 The final blow of the Tinder's early traction growth hacks was the high addictive UX (satisfying users' intellectual curiosity, softening the blow of rejection, identity verification, simplicity).